natverse/nat.nblast/README.md

 # nat.nblast
 [![Build Status](https://travis-ci.org/jefferislab/nat.nblast.svg)](https://travis-ci.org/jefferislab/nat.nblast)

+This R package implements the NBLAST neuron similarity algorithm described in a preprint available at
+<http://dx.doi.org/10.1101/006346>.
+In addition to basic pairwise comparison, the package also implements search of
+databases of neurons.
+There is also suport for all x all comparison for a group of neurons, that can produce a distance matrix suitable for hierarchical clustering, which is also implemented in the package.

-Very preliminary attempt to clean up the neuron search tools originally developed as part of the [AnalysisSuite](https://github.com/jefferis/AnalysisSuite) codebase.
-These tools are designed to be an addon for the [NeuroAnatomy Toolbox](https://github.com/jefferis/nat) (nat) package.
+These tools are designed as an addon for the [NeuroAnatomy Toolbox](https://github.com/jefferis/nat) (nat) R package, which you must first install.

 ## Installation
 There is currently no released version on CRAN.